LectureSight/lecturesight/src/modules/lecturesight-cameraoperator-ptz/src/main/resources/manual/config.md

 *Default:* 0.0

-Sets the initial zoom position.
+Sets the initial zoom position in normalized coordinates

-### cv.lecturesight.cameraoperator.pantitlt.frame.width
+### cv.lecturesight.cameraoperator.ptz.frame.width

 *Default:* 0.5

-Sets the width in which the target object can move without triggering the camera to move.

-###cv.lecturesight.cameraoperator.ptz.frame.height=0.5
+Sets the width of the PTZ camera's frame in normalized coordinates

+###cv.lecturesight.cameraoperator.ptz.frame.height

 *Default:* 0.5

+Sets the height of the PTZ camera's frame in normalized coordinates

+### cv.lecturesight.cameraoperator.ptz.frame.trigger.width

+*Default:* 0.65

+Sets the proportion of the frame width in which the target object can move without triggering the camera to move.

+###cv.lecturesight.cameraoperator.ptz.frame.trigger.height

+*Default:* 0.8

-Sets the height in which the target object can move without triggering the camera to move.
+Sets the proportion of the frame height in which the target object can move without triggering the camera to move.

 ### cv.lecturesight.cameraoperator.ptz.target.timeout